Father of 8 Drowns After Boating Accident

 Most bodies of water have rules governing behavior on the water and it is important to be familiar with these rules and follow them.
 The rules are designed to protect the people on the water and the body of water itself.
 Rules usually include hours when certain activities are permitted, the size of boats allowed, safe locations for boating and boat speeds.
 Department of Natural Resources (DNR) personnel typically enforce these rules and failure to comply can result in fines.
 Knowing these rules and ensuring all boat operators are aware of them are essential in ensuring boater safety.

 Many states, counties, and municipalities have unique boating rules specific to individual lakes.
 To learn more about these rules and regulations, check with your local boat patrol or municipality or look for safe boating notices on or near boat launches detailing specific updates or changes to local rules.
-The Wisconsin DNR [PDF] and the Coast Guard’s Boating Safety Resource Center each have safety resources that will provide a great overview.
+Boat-Ed and the Coast Guard’s Boating Safety Resource Center each have safety resources that will provide a great overview.

 As mentioned before, alcohol is the leading cause of fatal boat accidents.
 Alcohol impairs judgment, diminishes vision, reduces reaction speed, and significantly decreases an individual’s ability to operate any type of vehicle.
 Alcohol and boating are a bad combination and should be strictly prohibited by organizations using boats.
 Alcohol abuse infractions should be handled with a zero tolerance policy.
 In addition to being extremely dangerous, consuming alcoholic beverages and operating a water vessel is illegal in all 50 states.